getgrav/grav-learn/pages/20/02.content/13.markdown-output/doc.md

 pages:
   markdown_output:
     enabled: true          # Answer `<route>.md` URLs and `Accept: text/markdown` requests with Markdown
+    source: page           # `page`: the main region of the rendered page. `content`: the page content and modules only
     frontmatter: true      # Start with the YAML block
     links: true            # End with the navigation section
     max_links: 100         # Most child pages listed there (0 for no limit)